UKDRI/EBI-workshop---Extracting-information-from-omics-data/README.md

 The lecture slides can be found [here](Extracting%20information%20from%20omics%20data%20Lecture.pdf).

 # Practical workshop:
+Some slides for the practical session [here](Extracting%20information%20from%20omics%20data%20practical.pdf).

 We are focusing on the data from:
 Yu, Min, et al. "Integrative multi-omic profiling of adult mouse brain endothelial cells and potential implications in Alzheimer’s disease."
 Cell reports 42.11 (2023).

-In this workshop we will explore some of this data together
+In this workshop we will explore some of this data together.

 ### 0. Fork this repo!
 /Quick-start guide to how Git works/